Azure/Vision-AI-DevKit-Pages/docs/_docs/01a-Run_OOBE.md

 ## Connect your PC to the Visual AI DevKit hardware Wi-Fi access point

-Within 10 seconds of initial power up, you will see three Red LED lights.
+Within 10 seconds of first power up, you should see three flashing RED LED lights.
 This indicates the device is in Wi-Fi access point mode.
-If your device LEDs are not flashing RED, review the [Guide to device LEDs.]({{ '/docs/Guide_to_device_LEDs/' | relative_url }})
+If your device LEDs are not flashing RED, long press the power button for more than 5 seconds to turn on the DevKit hardware access point.

 From your PC, connect to a Wi-Fi network named MSIOT_xxxxxx (xxxxxx is the last 6 characters of the device's Wi-Fi mac address, e.g. MSIOT_BD097D).